Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Fundamental Metallicity Relation

 \section{Fundamental Metallicity Relation}

-In this Section, we investigate the redshift evolution of the FMR (Section \ref{sec: FMR-FMR}) and its correlation with the compactness of high-redshift galaxies (Section \ref{sec: FMR-compactness}).
-For each galaxy in our sample, we use the FMR calibration from \cite{AM13} to derive the expected gas-phase metallicity for its stellar mass (measured by SED fitting; Sections \ref{sec: phot-SED}) and SFR (measured from H$\alpha$ or H$\beta$; Section \ref{sec: spec-lines}).
-We use the formulation provided in \cite{Nakajima+2023}, where the calibration of \cite{AM13} is converted from the Kroupa IMF to the Chabrier IMF
+In this Section, we investigate the redshift evolution of the FMR (Section \ref{sec: FMR-FMR}) and the role of UV-compactness in driving this redshift evolution (Section \ref{sec: FMR-compactness}).
+For each galaxy in our sample, we use the local universe calibration of the FMR from \cite{AM13} to derive the expected gas-phase metallicity given its stellar mass (measured through SED fitting; Section \ref{sec: phot-SED}) and SFR (measured from H$\alpha$ or H$\beta$; Section \ref{sec: spec-lines}).
+We adopt a similar form to that of \cite{Nakajima+2023}, where the calibration of \cite{AM13} is converted from the Kroupa IMF to the Chabrier IMF